-Actuarial Cost Method Entry Age Amortization Method Level percentage of payroll, closed Remaining Amortization Period 5.1 years (based on contribution rate calculated in 12/31/2017 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.75% Salary increases Varies by age and service.
-4.9% average over career including inflation Investment rate of return 8.0%, net of investment expenses, including inflation Retirement age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
+Actuarial Cost Method Entry Age (level percentage of pay) Amortization Method Level percentage of payroll, closed Remaining Amortization Period 2.3 years (based on contribution rate calculated in 12/31/2021 valuation) Asset Valuation Method 5-year smoothed market Inflation 2.50% Salary increases Varies by age and service.
+4.7% average over career including inflation.
+Investment rate of return 7.50%, net of administrative and investment expenses, including inflation.
+Retirement age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
-Mortality 130% of the RP-2014 Healthy Annuitant Mortality Table for males and 110% of the RP-2014 Healthy Annuitant Mortality Table for females, both projected with 110% of the MP-2014 Ultimate scale after 2014.
-Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions New inflation, mortality and other assumptions were reflected in the Schedule of Employer Contributions for 2015.
-New mortality assumptions were reflected in the Schedule of Employer Contributions for 2017.
-Changes in Plan Provisions Reflected in the Schedule of Employer Contributions No changes in plan provisions were reflected in the Schedule of Employer Contributions for 2015, 2016, or 2018.
-New Annuity Purchase Rates were reflected in the Schedule of Employer Contributions for benefits earned after 2017.
+Mortality 135% of the PUB-2010 General Retirees Table for males and 120% of the PUB-2010 General Retirees Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Changes in Assumptions and Methods Reflected in the Schedule of Employer Contributions 2015: New inflation, mortality and other assumptions were reflected2017: New mortality assumptions were reflected2019: New inflation, mortality and other assumptions were reflected Changes in Plan Provisions Reflected in the Schedule of Employer Contributions 2015: No changes in plan provisions were reflected in the Schedule 2016: No changes in plan provisions were reflected in the Schedule 2017: New Annutiy Purchase Rates were relected for benefits earned after 2017 2018: No changes in plan provisions were reflected in the Schedule 2019: Employer contributions reflect that a 10% CPI COLA was adopted 2020: No changes in plan provisions were reflected in the Schedule 2021: No changes in plan provisions were reflected in the Schedule